-You’ve all seen them.
-Reusable market bags seem to be everywhere these days.
-Every time I am standing in line at a checkout counter, there they are – reusable bags emblazened with the label of the particular chain store.
+You’ve all seen them — reusable market bags are everywhere.
+Every time I’m standing in line at a checkout counter, there they are: reusable bags emblazoned with the store’s logo.

-I met a woman this past weekend that has a reusable market bag in every color to ensure that her bag matches the outfit she happens to have on that day.
-Hmmmm…something just doesn’t seem right about that.
-Does it?
-But truth be told, if you were to bring all of your weekly groceries home in reusable bags, you would need at least 10 bags or so.
-And that is an extra $20-30 spent just on market bags.
+This past weekend I met a woman that has a reusable bag in every color so her bag matches her outfit — hey, whatever works.
+Truth be told, to bring all my weekly groceries home in reusable bags, I’d need at least 10 bags.
+That could be $100 just on the cost of bags.

-But for DIY’ers out there, you can reuse old t-shirts to make your own market bags for almost nothing!
+But if you’re up for DIY-ing, you can reuse old t-shirts to make your own bags for almost nothing.

-No need to buy market bags to take to the local farmers’ market.
-Just repurpose some old t-shirts and you’ll be shopping in green style in a flash.
+No need to buy reusable bags to take to the stores and markets — just repurpose a few old t-shirts, and you’ll be shopping green in a flash.
 Here’s how you do it.